My latest DIY project was off the cuff!

 Once you have carved out an area, use the wide, flat bladed wood knife (the one that looks a bit like a wooden handled scalpel) to smooth the area by scraping it back and forth.

-Using a nail file afterwards will add an even smoother finish.
+Using a nail file afterwards can add an even smoother finish.

 Repeat this process with the rest of your marked out areas.
 Make sure you flatten them as much as possible to make the edges nice and angular and get rid of the convex curve of the original bangle.